 Episode 4 Review Update.
 (45 minute runtime) Violence intensifies for this episode with more fight scenes, weapons usage and multiple implied killings.
 Language is also intensified with one swear word, “b@stard,” and four “oh g-d” or “oh my g-d” phrases.
 Adult themes overall very mild.
 Marvel definitely steps up this episode with more superhero-esque story, cultural influences and fight sequences.
 Overall, I loved the Pakistani vibes and Iman’s portrayal of Ms. Marvel in this episode.
-No end credit scene, but new mid credit backgrounds with artwork.
+No end credit scene, but new mid credit backgrounds with animated artwork.

 Ms. Marvel Age Rating for Kids?

 Is Ms. Marvel kid friendly?
 At a runtime of 47 minutes for Episode 1 and 49 minutes for Episode 2, Ms. Marvel series episode length definitely appeals to kids, tweens and teens.
 Especially when they have the remote pause button in their hands.

 Dialogue heavy and confusing for younger kids, with multiple bad language references and questionable adult themes.
 However, with lots of appealing visuals, pop culture references, action, and the trademark Marvel storytelling, Ms. Marvel offers a relatable teenage show that fits right in with the diversity and inclusion era of 2022.